mridoni/gix/doc/tutorial.md

  - **Bookmarks**: navigate the code using bookmarks

  The dockable window areas are:
-  - **Project Collection**: provides a treeview of the currently loaded project collection
+  - **Project Collection**: provides a tree view of the currently loaded project collection
   - **Properties**: list and allows editing of the properties pertaining to the item currently selected in the project collection window
   - Dependencies: list COPY file dependencies for the currently active editor window
   - **Navigator**: lists and allow navigation of the paragraphs in the currently displayed editor window.
 You can "go to" a paragraph definition by double-clicking on it.